singleron-RD/sccite/README.md

 ## Introduction

-**singleron-RD/sccite** is a bioinformatics pipeline to detect variants in single-cell amplicon data.
+**singleron-RD/sccite** is a bioinformatics pipeline to generate antibody matrix from single-cell CITE-Seq data.

 ## Documents